VeroPolegre/Fincas_Front/README.md

 ## 4. Configuration

-#### 1 -Create a new React project: Use Create React App or set up manually.
+#### 1-Create a new React project: Use Create React App or set up manually.
 #### 2-Install Redux dependencies: Run npm install redux react-redux redux-thunk.
 #### 3-Configure the Redux Store: Create a store to manage global state.
 #### 4-Create Reducers: Define reducers to update state with actions.
 #### 5-Create Actions: Design actions to dispatch events that modify state.
 #### 6-Connect components: Utilize the connect function to link components to the Redux store.
 #### 7-Define Routes: Set up routes using react-router-dom for navigation.
-#### 8-Style components: Apply styling using CSS or libraries like Styled Components.
+#### 8-Style components: Apply styling using SCSS or libraries like AntDesign.
 #### 9-Develop components: Build reusable React components.
 #### 10-Test and Deploy: Write tests, build for production, and deploy to a hosting server or platform.